What is your background and current role?

 I joined Veeva as SVP of commercial strategy earlier this year.
 Before this I spent 20+ years at Accenture delivering large-scale business transformation programmes - largely focused in the pharmaceutical and healthcare sectors.

 It’s an exciting time to be working in the life sciences industry as it accelerates towards more intelligent customer engagement.
 I aim to bring a broad perspective of how an effective digital and data strategy can be truly transformative.
 Ultimately, helping to get treatments to patients who need them as quickly as possible.

 What does your day-to-day work involve?

-What do you consider your greatest achievement to date?
+What has been your greatest professional challenge to date?

 What are your passions outside of work?

 Beyond my commitments at work, I spend much of my time ensuring my 9 and 12 year old children understand the opportunities there are in the world to contribute and learn from experiences.
 We travel often, explore museums, attend theatre performances and have a very active sporting schedule involving tennis, cycling, cricket and football.
 When I get some time to myself, I’ve discovered a passion for spin classes on a stationary bike, something that I never expected.

 Apart from each and every day’s micro-achievements contributing towards our shared pharma goal of improving the health and wellbeing of people, my passion for sport led me to contribute to the successful running of the London 2012 Olympic Games.
 There is no greater honour than to have been part of one of the greatest adverts for a healthy lifestyle than the Olympic Games, where top performing athletes demonstrate their prowess in their chosen field.